mat-docs/ATLAS.Site/docs/blog/posts/new-site-live.md

 <!-- more -->

-We have spent some time redesigning the structure of the ATLAS documentation site based off feedback from users that documentation is hard to find.
-This redesign makes it easier to search across the full ATLAS suite for information.
+We’ve redesigned the structure of the ATLAS documentation based on user feedback that information was difficult to locate.
+The new site makes it easier to search across the full ATLAS suite and find what you need quickly.

 ## What's New?

-- We have combined several sites together into one so you can search across the written documentation that has been produced and retrieve results faster.
-- We have adjusted the structure of the documentation to separate API documentation from user guides.
+- **Unified Search:** Multiple documentation sources have been consolidated into one searchable site for faster, more accurate results.

+- **Clear Structure:** API documentation is now separated from user guides, making it easier to navigate based on your needs.

-- Each product in the product suite has it's own respected area, making it easier to find information you need without having to guess the header it was written under.
+- **Product-Specific Areas:** Each product in the suite has its own dedicated section, so you no longer need to guess where content might be hidden.

 ## What's Coming Up?

-As we continue to expand on the documentation to cover all ATLAS products, you will see new sections appear and new guides in existing products.
+We’re actively expanding the site to cover all ATLAS products and improve on the quality of documentation.
+Expect new sections and updated guides to appear regularly.

-Feedback is always appreciated.
+Your feedback is always appreciated.
+It helps us improve and evolve the documentation to better serve your needs.

+!!! tip "Interested in ATLAS training?"
+    We offer structured training sessions across the full range of ATLAS products.
+If this is something you're interested in, training@mclarenapplied.com and we'll organise an initial consultation to better understand your needs and plan a comprehensive session for you and your team.